Asc2011/Multi-step-LRU/README.md

 ### TODO
-- [ ] wait for `github.com/guzba/nimsimd` to accept my pull-request or parts of it.
+- [x] wait for `github.com/guzba/nimsimd` version 1.2.11 to accept my pull-request or parts of it.
 - [ ] find a cache-trace and test/compare against the trace-data.
 - [ ] generate a zipfian-distribution and use it during testing.
 - [ ] bench against *a classic/single-threaded* LRU-implementation -> `github.com/jackhftang/lrucache`.
 Partly done, see `test/test_lrucache.nim`